xUnderGame/KamaliOrigin/README.md

 # The Kamali
-Adds the custom Origin to Minecraft.
+Adds the custom Kamali Origin to Minecraft.

 **Intended Minecraft Version**: 1.18.